diku-dk/futhark/docs/language-reference.rst

 * A ``loop`` parameter cannot be a function.

+* There are some restrictions on recursive higher-order functions, see `Recursive Functions`_.

 Further, *type parameters* are divided into *non-lifted* (bound with an apostrophe, e.g. ``'t``), *size-lifted* (``'~t``), and *fully lifted* (``'^t``).
 Only fully lifted type parameters may be